 ● They're easy to mount and dismount

 They're an excellent choice for riders who don't have a complete range of motion or who have a reduced range of motion.
-This is particularly useful if you're a senior citizen or have a disability.
+Step thru e-bike is particularly useful for a senior citizen or have a disability.

 ● They're perfect for people with cargo in urban traffic